NOAA-ORR-ERD/py_gd/docs/working_with_color.rst

 Note that the first color in the list is the background color.

-Other colorschemes are available for initialization -- see ``py_gd.colors.colorscheme_names`` will show them all:
+Other colorschemes are available for initialization -- ``py_gd.colors.colorscheme_names`` will show them all:

 .. code-block:: ipython